Kirancmg/https-github.com-messi655-aws-ec2-ansible-hadoop-hdp/README.md

 - This Ansible Playbook will help you create a `AWS EC2 Infrastructure` and setup `Hadoop Cluster` use [HDP](https://hortonworks.com/products/data-platforms/hdp/)
-- The AWS EC2 must be Centos distros
+- The AWS EC2 must be Centos distro

 # 1. Create a AWS Infrastructure